kushaldahal0/rockPaperScissors/README.md

 # rockPaperScissors
-firstly trying on just console then on DOM
+firstly trying on just console then on DOM later